mubaidr/ip-shifter-python/README.md

 Command line IP Shifter.
 Changes IP address from the given address every x seconds.

+## Requirement

+Python 3 or above is required.

+`pypiwin32` && `wmi` packages must be installed: `pip install pypiwin32 wmi`

 ## How to use

-Update config file according to your needs and run `main.py`
+Update config file according to your needs and run using cmd `python main.py`

 ## Options